Group Prenatal Course

 -

-Labour Preparation (hypnobirthing, perineal massage, pelvic floor)
+Preparing for Labour (breathing, hypnobirthing, perineal massage, pelvic floor)

 -

-Your Birth Plan (and what to include)
+Your Birth Plan and what to include

 -

-Signs of labour starting (and danger signs)
+Signs of labour (and danger signs)

 -